© Erba78 | Dreamstime

 - You’re thinking about harming yourself or someone else.

 If any of the above apply to you, set up an appointment with your doctor to discuss troubling issues.
 You can also try talking with a trusted friend or a member of the clergy.
-If you’re really on the edge and need help immediately, go to the emergency room of your local hospital, call 911, or call a suicide hotline such as 800-273-TALK or 800-SUICIDE.
+If you have any thoughts of suicide or if you feel that you may be a danger to yourself or others, you need help immediately.
+Go to the emergency room of your local hospital, call 911, or call a suicide hotline such as 800-273-TALK or 800-SUICIDE.

 The Breaking Point

 It’s important to recognize that having mental breakdown symptoms is not a sign of weakness.
 The human spirit can take only so much stress, anxiety, and pressure before it falters.
 Everyone has his or her breaking point; often, we don’t even know what that point is unless we are tested.

 For some of us, dropping out of school and losing the support of our parents can be enough to send us over the edge.
 Others may appear almost superhuman, taking care of children, parents, or other vulnerable people while holding down a full-time job and living with a chronic disease.
 The point is not to compare.
 If you feel like you can’t take things the way they are anymore, reach out for help.

 - 6 Tips to Conquer Stress, Anxiety, and Depression Symptoms